Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 #### You might want to use ProGANs...
 * If you want state-of-the-art results.
 But consider that...
 * ... you will need *a lot* of time to train the model: "We trained the network on a single NVIDIA Tesla P100 GPU for 20 days".
 * If you want to start questioning your own reality.
-The next iterations on GANs will create more realistic samples than real life.
+The next iterations on GANs will might create more realistic samples than real life.

 #### <a name="honorable-mention"></a> Honorable mention: Cycle GANs

 [[Article]][CycleGANs_article] [[Code]][CycleGANs_code]

-Cycle GANs are the most advanced image-to-image translation using GANs.
+Cycle GANs are, at the moment of writing these words, the most advanced image-to-image translation using GANs.
 Tired that your horse is not a zebra?
 Or maybe that Instagram photo needs more winter?
 Cycle GANs are the answer.

 ![ProGANs smoothing]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/CycleGANs_results.jpg){:height="auto" width="400px" .center-image}
 {: .img-caption}